sjones6/sipp-docs/docs/overview/controllers-routing.md

 ## Helper Methods

-The controller providers a number of helpful methods on the prototype to help you handle requests.
+The controller provides a number of helpful methods on the prototype to help you handle requests.

 ### Redirects